heidenreich/theironyard.github.io/source/jobs/index.markdown

 Our people in this role build community, both internally and externally, work with the instructors to manage applications and admissions, and make sure our spaces are awesome places to learn and work (that means stylish furniture and decor, finding the best locally roasted coffee available, and keeping office supplies in stock).

 You'll be networking with potential students and employers, getting out into the community to represent The Iron Yard, hosting rockin' events for our students and others, and more.
 Leading up to and after graduation, you'll help students get their resumes and portfolios job-ready and work with them to find and apply for jobs.

+You'll also collect and create content that tells the amazing story of what's happening in the lives of our students and your city.

 The best part of the job is getting to know students and playing a role in helping them pursue a life and career that they are truly passionate about.